rodekruis/espocrm-training/docs/general/page5.md

-We distinguish between three types of users:
+We distinguish between three types of users, and assign Roles accordingly:

 - National Society users: Project Coordinator, Project Officer and Finance